nwthomas/programming-resources/tips/technology-resources.md

 ## Studying and Productivity

+- [CodePen.io](https://codepen.io/) - A phenomenal site that allows you to quickly practice coding HTML, CSS, and Javascript files online
+- [CodeSandbox.io](https://codesandbox.io/) - Allows you to create awesome, complex projects using templates for frameworks like React/Angular/Vue and for servers like Gatsby/Next.js/Node
 - [Marinara Pomodoro Technique Timer](https://chrome.google.com/webstore/detail/marinara-pomodoro%C2%AE-assist/lojgmehidjdhhbmpjfamhpkpodfcodef?hl=en) - In-browser Chrome Pomodoro extension to help you master productivity
 - [Squirt Speed Reader](https://squirt.io/install.html) - A speed reader web app that can deploy on any article or text-dominated website to help you speed read